-- 6. Create graphs showing experimental and theoretical moments (only for your lab group data), for both the Eiffel Tower and Washington Monument models.
+6. Create graphs showing experimental and theoretical moments (only for your group), for both the Eiffel Tower and Washington Monument models.
 Use the x-axis for moments, and the y-axis for height (i.e., measured from the bottom).
 Use Figure 2 as a reference.
 For each structure, connect the data points with the appropriate curve, resulting in 2 curves per model.
 Label axes and use labels or colors to distinguish curves.
+You can use any method for plotting (e.g., on graph paper, Tablet, etc.), provided that the scale is accurate.
+It is recommended, though not necessary, to utilize Excel, Python, or MATLAB for this task.
+Hint: For the experimental moment, you will obtain three points, while for the theoretical moment, you will obtain five points.
+[15]

-It is recommended you use Excel, Python, or MATLAB for this part.
-[15] - 7.
-Create graphs showing experimental and theoretical forces (tension and compression) for both the Eiffel Tower and Washington Monument models (only for your group).
+7. Create graphs showing experimental and theoretical forces (tension and compression) for both the Eiffel Tower and Washington Monument models (only for your group).
 Use the x-axis for forces, and the y-axis for height (i.e., measured from the bottom).
 Use Figure 3 as a reference.
-For each model, connect each group's points with a parabola, resulting in 2 curves per model.
+For each model, connect each group's points with a parabola, resulting in 2 curves per model (for each force, T or C).
 Label axes and use labels or colors to distinguish curves.
-It is recommended you use Excel, Python, or MATLAB for this part.
-[10]
+You can use any method for plotting (e.g., on graph paper, Tablet, etc.), provided that the scale is accurate.
+It is recommended, though not necessary, to utilize Excel, Python, or MATLAB for this task.
+[15]